Paris Travel Tips for Your First Time in Paris

 – Beware of restaurants displaying photos of the dishes and menus in several languages.
 They are obviously for foreigners.

-– Don’t rely too much on Tripadvisor, and learn how to read behind the lines.
-Search for advice and reviews from locals
+– Don’t rely too much on websites like Tripadvisor, and learn how to read behind the lines.
+Search for advice and reviews from locals.

-The last of these Paris tips is to learn to say ‘NO.’ It is ok to have a plan full of interesting things to see & do but should you rush through it just for the sake of moving on to the next thing on your list?
+The last of these tips about Paris for first-timers is to learn to say “NO.” It is ok to have a plan full of interesting things to see & do for your first trip to Paris, but should you rush through it just for the sake of moving on to the next thing on your list?

 This is definitely one of the biggest travel regrets among international travelers.
 They come to Paris, they see many extraordinary things, but in the end, the general feeling is that if they had just chosen half the things, they would have discovered much more about the city, especially about local life.

-So much better to allow yourself to go with the flow and see where it takes you.
-Most of our greatest travel memories have come from us saying ‘YES’ to not doing what we’d planned.
+So for your Paris first time, much better to allow yourself to go with the flow and see where it takes you.
+Most of our greatest travel memories have come from us saying “YES” to not doing what we’d planned.

 Pin it now & read it later